SabotagePerformanceAppraisals/seattle-scrum/_posts/2018-05-07-does-scrum-for-hardware-exist?.md

 - *Some* PCBAs built
 - PCBAs tested and characterized

+At this point, some of you are reacting "Hey!
+Where's the *pilot* in that story?
+The electrical engineer isn't the end user!" and others are prompted to remind us that the "As an X I can Y so that Z" format isn't what makes a story.

 These flight instruments use custom LCDs they obtain from outside sources who cannot instantly deliver something to spec.
 Part of the work was choosing the right LCD vendor to develop a relationship with.
 The talk suggests that some things that weren't *2-weekable* (I'm going to steal that adjective from Kris) were handled outside Scrum. <https://youtu.be/ff-HtPMD020?t=40m0s>
 > “Put on the whiteboard things not 2-weekable: Get an LCD.”